Top degree $\ell^p$-homology and conformal dimension of buildings: Non-vanishing of -homology and virtual cohomological dimension

 \begin{proof} Let $d = \dim B_\re$.
 The group $W$ acts properly and cocompactly on the space $\S_B$, so we have $H^*(W, \re W) = H_c^*(\S_B, \re)$.
 Since $\vcd_\re(W)$ is the greatest $n$ such that $H^*(W, \re W)$ is non-zero, we have $\vcd_\re(W) \leq d$.

 The natural pairing $H_d^{\mathrm{lf}}(\S_B; \re) \otimes H_c^d(\S_B; \re) \to \re$ is non-degenerate, so in particular $H^d(W, \re W) = H_c^d(\S_B ; \re) \neq 0$.
 Thus $\vcd_\re(W) = d$. \end{proof}

-Unlike the Davis realization, the Bestvina realization may not preserve the underlying combinatorial structure of the building.
+Unlike the Davis realization, the Bestvina realization may not preserve the underlying combinatorial structure of the building (in the sense that we cannot reconstruct the chamber system from the Bestvina realization).
 For instance, the Bestvina complex of any finite Coxeter group is a point.
 In \cite{bestvina-cohom-dim}, the example of a $1$-dimensional Bestvina chamber in which the mirrors cover the whole chamber is treated.
 The Bestvina realization of the corresponding Coxeter group is a tree and the chambers are tripods which overlap on segments.
 Overlapping in top dimension is avoided exactly when $B = P_\emptyset$ is a cone on its mirrors.
 Even though the combinatorial structure of the building may not be respected by the Bestvina complex, the Davis and Bestvina realization of the same building are still quasi-isometric.

 \begin{prop} Let $\mathcal{C}$ be a combinatorial regular building of finite thickness and denote by $X_K$ its $K$-realization.
 The complexes $X_D$ and $X_B$ are quasi-isometric locally finite uniformly $\re$-acyclic complexes. \end{prop}